 Effective June 2019, the Province of Ontario enacted Bill 124 "Protecting a Sustainable Public Sector for Future Generations Act, 2019".
 This legislation limited compensation increases to 1.0% per year for a three-year moderation period for both unionized and non-unionized employees in the Ontario public sector.
 The starting dates of the moderation period varied across entities and employee groups.
-On November 29, 2022, the Ontario Superior Court of Justice struck down Bill 124, finding it unconstitutional and declaring it to be "void and of no effect".
-On December 29, 2022, the Ontario government filed a Notice of Appeal with the Ontario Court of Appeal.
-The impact to the organization as a result of the Ontario Superior Court decision has been considered.
-Management has also provided an amount for retroactive pay equity settlements in the financial statements.
-This amount is based on the best estimate of the liability for retroactive pay settlements under current union negotiations.
+On February 23, 2024, the Government of Ontario repealed Bill 124 in its entirety.
+Because of the repeal, the impact to the organization as a result of the Ontario Superior Court decision has been recorded in the financial statements for the retroactive pay settlements.
 At this time, it is not possible to determine whether any further liability will result from the Ontario Superior Court decision and contract negotiations.
 Therefore, the actual estimated liability could differ significantly from the amount recorded.